FAQ – Frequently Asked Questions

 This has not yet been shown definitively in scientific studies; however, there are promising studies underway that may prove this to be true over many years.
 Clinical improvement when it occurs is expected to happen well ahead of imaging improvement.

-Stem cells alone are used worldwide for degenerative spine disease.
+Biological/cell treatments alone are used worldwide for degenerative spine disease.
 You will discuss Dr. Madera’s practice pattern based on available literature and clinical experience at the time of your consultation.

 Not at this time; however, these procedures fall under the physician’s practice of medicine, wherein the physician and patient are free to decide on the course of treatment.
 AIS meets FDA “minimal manipulation” regulations by providing a same-day procedure done entirely in a procedure room or operating room at a hospital with the patient’s own cells which are then immediately injected locally into the spine of that patient.